-The Company capitalized incremental legal, professional accounting and other third-party fees that were directly associated with the IPO as other non-current assets until the IPO was consummated.
+The Company capitalized incremental legal, professional accounting and other third-party fees that are directly associated with the IPO as other noncurrent assets until the IPO was consummated.
 After consummation of the IPO, these costs were recorded in stockholders' equity as a reduction of additional paid-in-capital generated as a result of the offering.
-The IPO was completed in May 2022 and deferred offering costs totaling \$4.1 million were recorded within stockholders' equity as a reduction of additional paid-in-capital generated from the initial public offering.
+As of March 31, 2022, the Company included \$2.2 million in other non-current assets.
+The IPO was completed in May 2022 and all deferred offering costs were subsequently recorded within stockholders' equity as a reduction of additional paidin-capital generated from the offering.